The Ultimate Guide to Buying Drapery Hardware

 Place the rod on the brackets to ensure that it is level.
 If using rings, tabs, or grommets, take down the rod and slide rings, tab draperies, or grommet draperies onto the rod.
 Screw on finials, and place rod on brackets.
 Add draperies if using rings.

-At Drapery Rods Direct, our curtain rods and hardware are made of materials of excellent quality.
-Our Kirsch collections feature curtain rods that meet the highest standard.
+At Drapery Rods Direct, our curtain rod hardware is made of materials of excellent quality.
+Our Kirsch collections feature curtain rods and curtain hardware that meet the highest standard.
 This curtain hardware is durable, decorative, and will stand the test of time.
-You can enjoy having Kirsch curtain rods in your home holding up your draperies while also adding an extra layer of decor to your space, thanks to Drapery Rods Direct.
+You can enjoy having Kirsch curtain rods in your home securing your draperies while also adding an extra layer of decor to your space.

 Wood Curtain Hardware & Accessories